 It’s a healthy-hair tale that’s told time and time again: Anything for your hair that involves heat-related styling is bad; anything that lets it dry naturally is good.
-That statement might have held some truth at one time, but with all the modern hair tools and updated product formulations, it’s no longer that simple.
-Air-drying may be more damaging than you could ever imagine—not just for the health of your strands and scalp, but even your skin.
+That statement might have held some truth at one time, but with all the modern hair tools, updated product formulations and hard-working hair towels, it’s no longer that simple.

 Myth 1: Going to bed with wet hair is a good idea.